Gingaling/aA-Classwork/README.md

 # aA-Classwork
-This repository collects and serves as the warehose for classwork performed during my participation in its June 2020 cohort.
+This repository collects and serves as the warehose for app Academy (www.appAcademy.io) classwork performed during my participation in its June 2020 cohort.